jme/life/README.md

 The seq_scan is pretty tight, being just a recursive pattern match loop, and apart from a few inconsequential type constraints there's not too much that this OCamel noob can see to do there within the existing logic structure.

-And while a further optimization would be to drop that GC overhead down with a single all-mutable array for the frame buffer I think I'll stop here.
+And while a further optimization would be to drop that GC overhead down with a single all-mutable array for the frame buffer I think I'll stop here for now.